AngusJohnson/Clipper2/Docs/readme.md

 ### Definitions:

 Path **segments** are the lines between path vertices.
 In closed paths (polygons), these are commonly referred to as **edges**.<br>
-Segments are **touching** when they are collinear and at least partially overlap one another.<br>
+Segments are considered **touching** when they are collinear and at least partially overlap one another.<br>
 Polygons are touching when they contain touching edges.<br>
-**Clipping** initially referred to the process of removing or "cutting away" everything in an image that was outside a rectangular *clipping* window.
-However, this process has now been generalized to include *clipping* with non-rectangular windows, and to include union, difference and XOR boolean operations too.
-In this library, *images* are defined by one or more **subject** vector paths, where these paths may be open or closed. **Clip** paths, as opposed to subject paths, must be closed.
-(The library doesn't support clipping with open paths.)<br><br>
+**Clipping** initially referred to the process of removing or "cutting away" those parts of an image that were outside a rectangular *clipping* window.
+However, this process has been generalized to include *clipping* with non-rectangular windows, and also to include union, difference and XOR boolean operations.
+In this library, *images* are defined by one or more **subject** vector paths, where these paths may be open or closed. **Clip** paths, as opposed to subject paths, must be closed as the library doesn't support clipping with open paths.<br><br>

 ### Clipped Solutions: